ianjoshi/regex-energy/README.md

 **Note**: The corpus data is not included in the repository, due to the large size of the file (100MB).
 To generate it, run the `corpus_generator.py` script.
 The corpus data will be stored in the `data/` directory.

 ## Verify the different RegEx Engines work
-Ensure you are able to run Java, Node.js, C++, and .NET files from this directory on your computer with the following steps.
+Ensure you are able to run Java, Node.js, C++, and .NET files from this directory on your computer using the following steps.

 ### Find what is missing
 Run the test file to check if all engines are working: